JetBrains/Qodana/topics/cloud-user-roles-draft.md

 <link-summary>This section contains the list of user roles available in Qodana Cloud.</link-summary>

-The role assigned to your [Qodana Cloud](https://qodana.cloud) account stipulates the permissions that will be granted.
-Currently, Qodana Cloud has the Viewer, Editor, Admin and Owner roles.
+The role assigned to a [Qodana Cloud](https://qodana.cloud) user defines the set of the permissions that will be granted to them.
+A permission means an ability to perform a specific action.

+Currently, Qodana Cloud supports the Viewer, Editor, Admin and Owner roles.

 The Viewer, Editor, and Admin roles can be assigned on the [organization](#organization-roles) and [team](#team-roles) levels.
 The Owner role is available only on the organization level.